 Military service can have a profound and lasting effect on a person’s life, especially if they should become wounded or ill as a result of their enlistment.
 In the event that a service member should become permanently disabled as a result of their military service, they may be able to collect monthly tax-free veterans disability benefits as compensation from both the Department of Veteran’s Affairs (VA) and under Social Security Disability (SSD).
 According to the Social Security Administration (SSA) more than 9 million veterans receive SSD benefits, with more than 40 percent of beneficiaries being either veterans themselves or members of a veteran’s family.

 Unfortunately, many veterans are left confused about the level of benefits available to them and can experience great difficulty securing the financial compensation they deserve.
-To help you understand your options and maximize your chances of success, our firm has put together a brief list of answers to some of the most frequently asked questions regarding SSD for veterans.
+To help you understand your options and maximize your chances of success, our office has put together a brief list of answers to some of the most frequently asked questions regarding SSD for veterans.

 Can Veterans Collect both VA and Social Security Disability at the Same Time?